wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 == Changelog ==

+= 3.1 =
+* Rewrote "What is Activated Where?" to correct for new Caching of Plugin data in WordPress Version 3.9
+* Fixed "Important Notice" link in non-Network WordPress installs

 = 3.0 =
 * Add "Show/Hide Plugins" section to Network Settings page for plugin, to allow specific plugins to be always hidden or always shown to non-Super Admin Site Administrators